SMONET88/react-native-app/README.md

 # Pond-Chore-App 🦆

-The **Pond-Chore-App** is a React Native application built to help track and manage weekly chores in our house (affectionately called *The Pond*).
-Some roommates are great at keeping up with chores, others need a little nudge — this app makes it easy to assign tasks, track completions, and reward the whole house when we hit collective goals.
+The **Pond-Chore-App** is a React Native application built to help track and manage weekly chores in our house.
+Some roommates are great at keeping up with chores, others not so much.
+So, this app makes it easy to assign tasks, track completions, and reward the whole house when we hit collective goals.

 ---